 How much you have to pay for your prescriptions in the US depends on how many generic versions are available and (of course) your insurance plan.
 There is, unfortunately, a lot of price gouging on prescription drugs in America.
 The two most well-known examples are insulin and epipens.

-In comparison, I’ve paid as much as $45 for my inhaler in America when my insurance didn’t cover any of the cost.
+In comparison, I’ve paid as much as $45 for my inhaler in America.
 The average American pays $1,200 for prescriptions every year.

 Filling prescriptions in Germany is easier than in America.
 You can go to any pharmacy and, since your prescription cost isn’t tied to your insurance, you don’t need to have a “customer account” like in the US.
 There’s no waiting for them to confirm how much of the cost (if anything) is covered by your insurance.
 They just fill your prescription and you leave.

 I never had the “luxury” of having paid sick days in America.
-If I missed work for being sick, I either wasn’t paid (crappy customer service jobs) or I had to cover it with a vacation day.
+If I missed work for being sick, I either wasn’t paid (customer service jobs) or I had to cover it with a vacation day.
 Yes, even if I had a doctor’s note.
-In America, a doctor’s note often only serves the purpose of keeping your employer from being able to fire you for missing work.
+In America, a doctor’s note often only serves the purpose of preventing your employer from being able to fire you for missing work.

 Workers in Germany have more rights in general, and one of those rights is still being paid when you’re sick.
 All you need is a doctor’s note.
 There’s an upper limit to the amount of days you can be sick, but even then your pay just goes down to a certain percentage.

 I can’t help but wonder how long I would have put off going to the doctor for the symptoms that led me to eventually being diagnosed with Crohn’s Disease, if I still lived in America.
 And if I had given in and saw the doctor, would I have said no to further testing after the first, less invasive tests made it seem like everything was OK?